 Bunk rooms at the huts are unheated, so you need to have a warm sleeping bag and enough layers.
 They are also unlit, and walking about them requires headlamps at night.
 I was lucky that that night the temperature did not get too low, because my sleeping bag doesn’t go below 20 degrees.
 It can be hard to find vegan sleeping bags that go down to 0 degrees, but I did find one online by Marmot that I may get for next time.

-The next day, I enjoyed some Runa tea along with a Lara bar, both of which I had brought up with me, for breakfast.
+The next day, I enjoyed some guayusa tea along with a Lara bar, both of which I had brought up with me, for breakfast.
 Some of my friends went for a hike up to Mount Zealand, but I knew that given how sore I was I probably wouldn’t be able to do that on top of hiking down from Zealand Hut.
 Therefore, I decided to make my way back down to civilization with a few others.
-We then went to lunch at a diner called Grandma’s Kitchen, where I ate french fries with ketchup – a snack which always totally hits the spot.
+We then went to lunch at a diner called Grandma’s Kitchen, where I ate french fries with ketchup – a snack which is perhaps not healthy but always hits the spot.
 I was kind of tired at this point, but one of my friends, who happens to be vegan, used some of the hot water there to make us all some delicious hot chocolate with vegan cocoa, soy creamer, and a little hazelnut coffee, which gave me the pick-me-up I needed.

 We then went night skiing at Bretton Woods, which offers a much cheaper rate for lift tickets and rentals in the evening.
 Afterwards, we headed to the Mount Washington Hotel that has a speakeasy bar in the basement called “The Cave” with live music.
 The Mount Washington Hotel has historical significance in that an important meeting called the Bretton Woods Conference took place there after WWII.
 During this meeting, diplomats from 44 countries established The World Bank and set the American dollar as the gold standard.